• Art Magazine

 What kind of art did he create?

-Salvator Rosa was a master of art and an artist that should not be forgotten.
-He has created many impressive and unique paintings and drawings that his artistry and talent against mirrors n.
+Salvator Rosa was a master of art and an artist who should not be forgotten.
+He created many impressive and unique paintings and drawings that reflect his artistry and talent.

 His works are remarkable due to their diverse motifs, which he has often taken from nature and mythology, and his artistic techniques as well as the compositions and color applications.